postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/making-soap-requests.md

 ---

-Although Postman is primarily a REST client, you can make other types of HTTP call, including to protocol-agnostic services such as SOAP and [GraphQL](/docs/postman/sending-api-requests/graphql/).
+Postman can make various types of HTTP call in addition to REST, including to protocol-agnostic services such as SOAP and [GraphQL](/docs/postman/sending-api-requests/graphql/).

 The following steps outline how to make a SOAP request in the Postman app.